A Crack in an Antarctic Ice Shelf Grew 17 Miles in the Last Two Months

 "There is no direct evidence to link this event to climate change, he added.
 Although the general ice shelf decay along the Antarctic Peninsula has been linked to a warming world, this rift appears to have been developing for many decades, and the result is likely natural, according to Project MIDAS."

-Changes in the antarctic are a com
+Changes in the antarctic are a complicated subject, I suggest reading up before making assumptions.

 Re: (Score:2)